Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr AMD PageSpeed Insights Mobile Speed Result

-The Intel processor on Vultr is a little bit better than the AMD, it scores %93 on the PageSpeed Insights speed test.
+The Intel processor on Vultr scores %93 on the PageSpeed Insights speed test, a bit better than AMD CPUs

 However, there’s not much of a difference between the two of them except for the Speed Index and the Time to Interactive.
 Still, the winner here is Intel CPUs.